10 Dec - 29 Jan

 Free entry - all welcome

 The Plimsoll Gallery’s aim is to showcase innovative contemporary art and design works by a mix of local, interstate and international artists.
-Proposals for group exhibitions will be assessed taking into account the quality of the curatorial premise, the quality of the proposed artists and their standing within the wider contemporary art community.
+Plimsoll Gallery does not accept proposals for exhibitions.

 The Plimsoll Gallery has 2 large exhibition spaces: a long gallery, with 5 grey concrete structural columns, and a tall gallery with a higher ceiling.